 - As described (packaging and signage)

 N.B.
 The kit cycle is dependent on kit and main sponsors.
-From time to time the Club may introduce one-off limited edition shirts (such as the ‘Help for Heroes’ shirt).
+From time to time the Club may introduce one-off limited-edition shirts.

 Retail ‘Click & Collect' Terms & Conditions